Smothered Green Beans Recipe (Southern-Style, Rich & Savory)

 Seasonings

-- 1 tbsp low sodium chicken base
+- 1 tablespoon low sodium chicken base

-- 1 tbsp garlic powder
+- 1 tablespoon garlic powder

-- AP seasoning, smoked paprika
+- AP seasoning smoked paprika

 - 3 tbsps All-Purpose Flour